karrirasinmaki/blackpepperswing-www/pages/rekry.md

 Have you dreamt of running a dance school?
 Or ever wondered what it is like to do a B2C business?
 Or maybe you have a wide variety of skills that you’d like to put to use?

-We are looking for entrepreneur-minded people that can handle multiple different types of tasks from email support to video editing and digital marketing to studio renovation.
+We are looking for entrepreneur-minded people that can handle multiple different types of tasks from customer support to video editing and digital marketing to studio renovation.
 You should have more patience with repetitive and mandatory tasks than we, comfortably take and especially give feedback, and work and learn by yourself well.

 That being said, numbers and success are not driving factors for us.
 We value trying out new ideas, being brave and expressive, and remembering to have a heartful time while doing so.